michael-collins/feeling-responsive/collections/_assignments/project-1.md

 2. Technique
 3. Meaning

-Aesthetics refers to the implementation of fundamentals, such as [formal design principles](https://www.getty.edu/education/teachers/building_lessons/principles_design.pdf), use of composition strategies, and color theory.
+**Aesthetics** are evaluated by how you are able to implement art and design fundamentals, such as [formal design principles](https://www.getty.edu/education/teachers/building_lessons/principles_design.pdf), use of composition strategies, and color theory.
 You are rewarded for following the rules of formal design principles, but also for cleverly breaking them.

-Technique asks that you show that you understand how to use 3D software tools for creating models, texturing, lighting, and rendering.
+**Technique** asks that you show that you understand how to use 3D software tools for creating models, texturing, lighting, and rendering.

-Meaning refers to aspects of the work that are unique to your perspective in understanding of the subject matter and relevant theories
+**Meaning** refers to aspects of the work that are unique to your perspective in understanding of the subject matter and relevant issues or theories.

 ### Project type (Choose one)

 Choose a format that you can reasonably accomplish within the timeframe of the project.
-Do not use motion or animation in the final output.
+Do not use motion or animation.

 1. Product Design
    * Should follow product photography/rendering conventions
    * High-poly models and hi-res textures
    * Should be either speculative or reference a larger story
 2. Character Design
+   * Should be a unique character design
    * Renders from multiple angles
 3. Environment Design
    * Shows the design of an outdoor or indoor space from multiple angles